 - optimal brewing temperature of 195F to 205F

-- flat-bottomed filter basket
+- flat-bottomed filter basket with filter holder

-- large showerhead
+- large shower head

 - optional 30-second pre-infusion mode

 - brew time of 5 minutes (full carafe)

 The first thing to appreciate about the Bonavita BV 1900TS is its stylish good looks.
 The compact, minimalist design suggests this is a quality brewer capable of producing great coffee and a great-tasting– and for the most part, this is a pretty accurate assessment and a great kitchen decor.